tanaynigam/Conway-s-Game-Of-Life/README.md

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 This project is a Unity implementation of Game of life in 2D and 3D.

-The color White is used for representing **Dead** cells and black for **Alive** cells.
+In the 2D verion of the Game, the color White is used for representing **Dead** cells and black for **Alive** cells.
+In the 3D version of the Game, the Black cubes are used for representing **Alive** cells and the **Dead** cells disappear from the view.

 The 2D and 3D version of the game works on the following rules.